📄️ Contents

 A workspace contains all your studies, their parameters, and generated events.
 You can save a workspace in three ways:

-📄️ Customizing the Events Table
+📄️ Customizing the Events Data Grid

 Changing the Column Visibility and Order